Integer Holdings Corporation (ITGR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-26, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Integer Holdings Corporation ("Integer" or the "Company") (NYSE: ITGR).
+LOS ANGELES, Dec.
+31, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Integer Holdings Corporation ("Integer" or the "Company") (NYSE: ITGR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INTEGER HOLDINGS CORPORATION (ITGR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR INTEGER INVESTMENTS, CLICK HERE BEFORE FEBRUARY 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?